 With the new Play Store web portal having launched today, I thought I'd check in and see if it was using the new version of Roboto we reported on before.
-As it turns out, it isn't.
 Read More

 Google Keep, the app that Goog sprung as (almost) a surprise recently, is interesting.
 Its functionality is undoubtedly handy, and – if Google chooses to pursue the service in earnest – it could actually be a decent competitor to other note taking apps like Evernote.

 Something else has had us interested though, and that's Keep's UI and UX.
-There are a few weird things going on, but one stuck out: what is that serif font?
 Read More

 If you fired up the web version of the Play Store today and everything felt a little off, don't panic.
 Google just decided to apply its Roboto font to all text on the site.
 Stock Android users will already be familiar with the typeface as the default setting for all written words on their Nexus devices.
-Outside of that family, though, it may be relatively unknown.
-Which is a shame, because it's beautiful.
 Read More

 Today's Ice Cream Sandwich announcement yielded a number of exciting enhancements, but not quite as distinctive as the new font Roboto.
 Indeed during the keynote, the presenter spent an inordinate amount of time expounding the virtues of this font.
 Roboto is a sans-serif font with characters that have a pleasing roundness, and are spaced evenly, making e-mails, clocks, and menus easy on the eyes, and, in the words of one presenter, "a pleasure to read".
 Read More